timokae/ma-node/README.md

 Otherwise check your settings for exposing your local machine.
 If your computer is not reachable, other devices are not able to download files from your node.

 ## Using the network
 To Upload a file, open `http://manager.peerdata.9e-staging.cloud/` in your browser.
 Use the form to select a file from your computer.
 By submitting the form, the file gets uploaded to a node.
 The node then replicates the data.
-After your upload the manager shows your the hash of your file.
-Keep this hash if you want to download your later later.
+After your upload the manager shows you the hash of your file.
+Keep this hash if you want to download your file later.

 To download the file visit `http://manager.peerdata.9e-staging.cloud/download`.
 Enter the hash of the file you want to download.
 The manager then searches for your file in the network.
 If a node with the given hash is reachable, the download starts automatically.